liaud77/udemy/Structured-Writing---Exercise.md

 The results you get in the end are the perfectly calculated numbers that you needed!

-This is such a great and simple to use software!
+This is such a great and simple-to-use software!
 Check out our advanced operations too!